projecttacoma/fqm-execution/README.md

   -p, --patient-bundles <patient-bundles...>  paths to patient bundles.
 Required unless output type is dataRequirements.
 Note: cannot be used with --patient-ids.
   --patient-ids <ids...>                      (with --fhir-server-url) A list of patient ids an AsyncPatientSource will use to query a fhir server for patient data.
 Note: cannot be used with --patient-bundles.
-  --as-patient-source                         Load bundles by creating cql-exec-fhir PatientSource to pass into library calls --fhir-server-url <url>                     (with --as-patient-source) Loads bundles into an AsyncPatientSource which queries the passed in fhir server url for patient data
+  --as-patient-source                         Load bundles by creating cql-exec-fhir PatientSource to pass into library calls --fhir-server-url <url>                     (with --as-patient-source) Loads bundles into an AsyncPatientSource which queries the passed in FHIR server URL for patient data
   -s, --measurement-period-start <date>       start date for the measurement period, in YYYY-MM-DD format (defaults to the start date defined in the Measure, or 2019-01-01 if not set
                                               there)
   -e, --measurement-period-end <date>         end date for the measurement period, in YYYY-MM-DD format (defaults to the end date defined in the Measure, or 2019-12-31 if not set there)